DarrenJParker/Useful_scripts/README.md

 Some potentially useful scripts.

-If you use any of the scripts in this repository please cite it as follows.
+If you use any of the scripts in this repository please cite it as follows:

 Parker, D.J.
 Useful_scripts, (2018), GitHub repository, https://github.com/DarrenJParker/Useful_scripts/